- Call or text 988

 988 is confidential, free, and available 24/7/365.

-The families of two young men filed a wrongful death lawsuit against Amazon.
-The lawsuit alleges that the multinational technology company sold so-called “suicide kits,” which the young men later used to take their own lives.
+Amazon was found not liable for the deaths of two young men whose families filed a wrongful death lawsuit, alleging that the multinational technology company sold so-called “suicide kits,” which the young men later used to take their own lives.

 What are suicide kits?